-Wheelchair Accessible Cape Town
+Wheelchair-accessible Cape Town

 What comes up first to your mind when you think of Cape Town?
 The beautiful Mother City has much to offer for wheelchair users.
-Table Mountain, breathtaking landscapes, surfers, African penguins, whales, baboons, and so much more!
+Table Mountain, breathtaking landscapes, surfers, African penguins, whales, baboons, and much more!
 Wheelchair-accessible Cape Town is a perfect destination to escape the European winter.
 During our three holidays at the magical Western Cape, I discovered many incredible and accessible spots I’d like to share with you!

 Bloubergstrand